TrainWeb.org Facebook Page

 Map: Ba 41 K 11 Topographic Maps

 Track 3 hosts a mile-long eastbound coal drag, its dual engines CSX 216 in the lead working to pull the heavy load up the small incline.
 Heat distortion from the engines' exhaust obscures part of the B&O's CPL signal bridge as well as HX tower back at Halethorpe.
-In the view above, the engines are crossing over Amtrak's Northeast Corridor lines.
+In the view above, the engines are crossing over Amtrak's Northeast Corridor.

 The track on the right that curves toward the distillery marks where the Thomas Viaduct bypass mentioned earlier would have connected.